kubernetes/enhancements/keps/sig-cli/2551-return-code-normalization/README.md

 ### Non-Goals

-* TBD
+* Define a different return for each internal kubectl step or each APIServer condition/return

 ## Proposal

 * Define the majority of the behaviors that a kubectl request can face:
   * Possible errors on the client side.
   * Possible errors on the server side.
-* Define a table/list of numeric error codes for each of those cases:
+* Define a table/list of numeric error codes for each of the main cases:
-  * If the error code is related to a subcommand (as diff), we might have a return code that is defined as "error on the external subcommand" (like 127) and sum with the exit code from the external command (so a 130 exit code means 127 + exit code of '3' from the external subcommand/plugin)
+  * If the error code is related to a subcommand (as diff), we might have a return code that is defined as "error on the external subcommand" (like 128) and sum with the exit code from the external command (so a 130 exit code means 128 + exit code of '2' from the external subcommand/plugin)
 * Implement a common way so commands can delegate the exit code normalization to a different function

 ### User Stories (Optional)